sebastian-dv/CSE-151A-Project/README.md

 df = pd.read_csv('https://archive.ics.uci.edu/static/public/880/data.csv')
 df = df[['age','sex','death','dzgroup','scoma','race','sps','aps','diabetes','dementia','ca','meanbp','wblc','hrt','resp','temp','pafi','alb','bili','crea','sod','ph']]
 ```
   The next step we took was to check for null values in the dataset.
-We used the [df.isnull().sum()](https://colab.research.google.com/github/sebastian-dv/CSE-151A-Project/blob/main/SUPPORT2_Notebook.ipynb#scrollTo=KtldNNfpP723&line=1&uniqifier=1) function to calculate the null values for each feature we selected.
+We used the ‘’‘df.isnull().sum()’‘’ function to calculate the null values for each feature we selected.

 #### Data Preprocessing: